 We aim to reduce our emissions by 35% by 2026 based on our 2019/20 baseline.
 To date, we are on track to meet this target.
 As a “major player” in the Scottish public sector, Police Scotland is required to meet the Public Bodies Duties Regulations within the Climate Change (Scotland) Act 2009.
 This means that we must take any opportunity to act sustainably.

 Police Scotland also recognises the role that public spending and procurement has in addressing climate change.
 Police Scotland has a range of measures planned which includes leading the way within the public sector by investing in a green fleet.
 However, it is not just what we buy, but how much we buy which can help address climate change.
-Procurement monitors all relevant legislation such as the Circular Economy (Scotland) Act 2024 and if necessary, will amend the relevant processes and procedures.
+Procurement monitors all relevant legislation, such as the Circular Economy (Scotland) Act 2024 and ensures that all relevant processes and procedures are updated to comply.
 Police Scotland will leverage its buying power to influence the market and address this strategic national priority wherever possible, working with other public sector partners to find collaborative opportunities, develop new tools and share best practice.

 This procurement strategy builds on the progress which has been made under the SPA/Police Scotland Procurement Strategy 2021 – 2024 and sets out our ambition to continue to deliver value for money whilst securing the wider socio-economic benefits that public procurement and spending can bring.